When’s Virgin River season 2 released on Netflix?

 Who’s within the solid for Virgin River season 2?

-At current no official solid checklist has been launched for the second season of the present, nevertheless, it’s probably that lots of the season one solid will reprise their roles.
+At current no official solid checklist has been launched for the second season of the present, nonetheless, it’s possible that most of the season one solid will reprise their roles.

 The primary run starred Alexandra Breckenridge as Melinda “Mel” Monroe, Martin Henderson as Jack Sheridan, Colin Lawrence as John “Preacher” Middleton, Jenny Cooper as Joey Barnes, Lauren Hammersley as Charmaine Roberts, Annette O’Toole as Hope McCrea and Tim Matheson as Vernon “Doc” Mullins.